What Is Lindy Hop?

 Do I need to bring a partner?

 Nope.
 Come alone, come with partner-less friends, come with a partner, whichever – just come along!
 You are very welcome!

 Are you really open every week?

 We close for two weeks over the Xmas period and occasionally we’ve had to cancel due to riots, snow, and venues that have shut for emergency repairs.
 Otherwise we are open, dancing and waiting for you!
-In the event of an unforeseen closure we will tweet/blog/Facebook and email to let you know.
-Join our mailing list here:
+In the event of an unforeseen closure we will tweet/blog/Facebook to let you know.

-Yes, booking is required for our birthday and Xmas parties and for MCRLX
+Booking may be required for our birthday and Xmas parties and for MCRLX.

 For our workshops, yes, booking is absolutely necessary.
 These sell out early.
 Booking info will be listed with workshop details.